 It is a common misconception to conflate gender identity with sexual orientation.
 Gender identity is an expression of where a person feels they belong on the gender spectrum, while sexual orientation relates to their sexual or romantic desires.
 Anatomy does not necessarily need to be brought up when discussing gender.
 Instead, focus on gender identity as how people feel and think about themselves.

 Should this conversation wait until it relates to a student in my classroom?

 Individual students should never be used as teachable moments.
 This singles out the student and eliminates their right to privacy.
 Instead, school counselors can work with school librarians to find stories about gender identity that can be used as conversational tools.
 Schools may have transgender or genderqueer students without knowing it.
 Students may wish to keep their gender identity private, or they may still be figuring out how they want to identify.
 By creating an inclusive space, schools pave the way for current and future students to feel welcomed.

 How can I talk to my staff and classroom about using a student’s preferred gender pronouns?

 Schools are adapting and evolving, as is the language we use.
-A growing number of students identify outside the traditional gender binary, so they may feel comfortable using the pronouns associated with their gender, or with gender-neutral pronouns.
-Gender neutral pronouns include they, them, their, ze, hir, and hirs.
+A growing number of students identify outside the traditional gender binary, so they may feel comfortable using the pronouns associated with their gender or gender-neutral pronouns.
+Gender neutral pronouns include they, them, their, ze, hir and hirs.

 There are multiple ways for school counselors to disseminate information about gender identity to parents, school staff and students.
 A simple pamphlet or information sheet can make information readily available, or counselors can volunteer to give an information session or in-service to interested staff or parents.
 Above all, students should feel comfortable walking into a counselor’s office, knowing that all aspects of their identity will be affirmed and celebrated.
 Consider today how you can dispel myths about gender identity and build an informed and welcoming community at your school.